xray-forge/stalker-xrf-engine/cli/README.md

 # [XRTS](.) / CLI

-Custom CLI for mod building. <br/>
+Custom CLI for the engine mod building. <br/>
 All commands are using `ts-node` and simply can be called with `npm run $NAME` command from project root.

 - [build](build/README.md)